FOME-Tech/fome-fw/firmware/DEVELOPER.md

 |`fome_bl.bin`|Just the bootloader.|
 |`fome_update.srec`|Update image that only contains the firmware, to be flashed via the bootloader.|

+If using a GitHub Codespace, these files can be downloaded do your local PC by navigating to them in the file browser at the left, right click, and pick "Download".

 # Unit Tests

 [See unit tests readme](../unit_tests/readme.md).